 - The UK Marine Management Organisation’s "Marine Information System” shows the density of fishing vessels in different areas of the United Kingdom over time.
 This allows fishing information to be seen in conjunction with layers of information for other maritime activities and marine conditions.

-FISHERY & AQUACULTURE: What guidance is available to support the siting of aquaculture activities within a MSP process?
+FISHERIES & AQUACULTURE: What guidance is available to support the siting of aquaculture activities within a MSP process?

 A Guidance of Better Integration of Aquaculture, Fisheries, and other Activities in the Coastal Zone is available through the COEXIST project.
 This guidance aims at facilitating better integration of aquaculture, fisheries and other activities in the coastal zone by the identification and application of appropriate spatial management tools.
 Twelve operational tools are described.
 One of this is specifically focused on siting aquaculture activities: Suitability Maps (Tool 9) that helps to identify the suitable aquaculture sites, taking into account the environmental parameters of aquaculture species.